Medication-assisted Opioid Addiction Treatment

 Medication-Assisted Treatment is a treatment that includes medications and behavioral therapy to treat opiate addiction.
 The treatment uses the FDA approved medications and provide whole-patient access to treat opioid substance use disorders.

 Common medications used in MAT are:

 Buprenorphine: It is a partial opioid agonist.
 It is the first medication that possesses the potential for abuse and prescription diversion due to its own opioid effects.
 Proper use of buprenorphine medication can ease unpleasant opioid withdrawal and diminish associated cravings.

 Probuphine: It is designed to help individuals’ recover from opioid addiction by pacifying withdrawal symptoms and cravings.
-The probuphine implant is made of 4 rods which are inserted into the upper arm.
+The porcupine implant is made of 4 rods that are inserted into the upper arm.
 These rods administer a continuous dose of buprenorphine into the bloodstream.
-It doesn’t need daily administration as it releases a low dose of drug gradually.
+It doesn’t need daily administration as it releases a low dose of the drug gradually.

 Naloxone: It is an opioid antagonist i.e. it blocks the opioid activity at receptor sites.
-It has the potential to prevent or reverse life threatening overdoses.
-Naloxone also comes in automatic injection devices which can be handed out as a harm reduction measure for hard heroine abuse.
+It has the potential to prevent or reverse life-threatening overdoses.
+Naloxone also comes in automatic injection devices which can be handed out as a harm reduction measure for hard heroin abuse.